 Consumables

-• Introducing a new hardware renewal policy under which non-critical equipment is no longer replaced automatically
+• Introducing a hardware renewal policy under which non-critical equipment is no longer replaced automatically

 • Using Blue Angel-certified recycled paper